ishanvyas22/cakephp-loki-demo/README.md

     docker run -it -p 24224:24224 -v $(pwd)/fluentd/conf:/fluentd/etc cakephp-loki-fluentd
     ```

-    If above commands ran succesffuly, then fluentd agent is ready to accept logs.
+    If above commands run successfully, then fluentd agent is ready to accept logs.
+Make sure to keep this command running in background so it can gather and send logs to Loki.

 3. Finally, start the application using below command:
     ```bash